DrMHY/homepage.github.io/_pages/about.md

 - Lecturer (Scholarly Academic) of Management, 2018-2021

-2021-present: Faculty of Engineering & Information Technology, University of Technology Sydney ​Lecturer (Joint-Appointment) of Engineering Management, 2021-
+2021-present: Faculty of Engineering & Information Technology, University of Technology Sydney
+- Lecturer (Joint-Appointment) of Engineering Management, 2021-

-2016-2017: Ross School of Business, University of Michigan ​Visiting Scholar of Strategy (Supervised by Prof. Brian X. Wu)
+2016-2017: Ross School of Business, University of Michigan
+- Visiting Scholar of Strategy (Supervised by Prof. Brian X. Wu)

-2014-2015: Faculty of Construction & Environment, Hong Kong Polytechnic University Research Assistant of Building & Real Estate (Supervised by Prof. Geoffrey Q.P.
-Shen) **Education**
+2014-2015: Faculty of Construction & Environment, Hong Kong Polytechnic University
+- Research Assistant of Building & Real Estate (Supervised by Prof. Geoffrey Q.P.
+Shen)

+**Education**
-2011-2018: Antai College of Economics & Management, Shanghai Jiao Tong University Ph.D. in Management Science & Engineering (supervised by Prof. Saixing Zeng) with the Excellent Doctoral Dissertation, awarded by Society of Management Science and Engineering of China with the Excellent Doctoral Dissertation, awarded by Shanghai Jiao Tong University
+2011-2018: Antai College of Economics & Management, Shanghai Jiao Tong University
+- Ph.D. in Management Science & Engineering (supervised by Prof. Saixing Zeng)
+- with the Excellent Doctoral Dissertation, awarded by Society of Management Science and Engineering of China
+- with the Excellent Doctoral Dissertation, awarded by Shanghai Jiao Tong University

-2005-2009: School of Mechanical Engineering, Shanghai Jiao Tong University ​ B.E. in Mechanical Engineering & Automation​ (Supervised by Prof. Sun Jin) **Services**
+2005-2009: School of Mechanical Engineering, Shanghai Jiao Tong University
+- B.E. in Mechanical Engineering & Automation​ (Supervised by Prof. Sun Jin) **Services**
 2021-present: Committee for Shanghai Systems Engineering Society of China
 2021-present: Committee for SILC Youth Teacher Sodality, Shanghai University